ENCCS/veloxchem-hpc/content/index.rst

        desk.
 Please follow these :ref:`detailed instructions <compiling>` on how to set up the necessary software stack.

-.. chart:: charts/microprocessor-trend-data.json

-    This is the caption of the chart

 .. toctree::
    :hidden:
    :maxdepth: 1